 The largest forest in Idaho is both vast and varied.
 It occupies parts of the Rocky Mountains, the high desert, and the basin and range landforms.
 In parts, grassy prairies lead into shrublands, which blend into coniferous forests at higher altitudes.
 With so much diversity, it’s no wonder that one can expect to see a wide array of wild animals in the Salmon-Challis National Forest.
 Let’s take a look at a few of those creatures now.

 Idaho is replete with big game, both herbivorous and carnivorous.
 Moose are the largest herbivores in the Salmon-Challis National Forest, they generally stick to higher elevations.
 Elk, mule deer, and white-tailed deer are also common in the forests and shrublands.
 Higher up, clinging to terrain too rugged for other creatures, you’ll find mountain goats and bighorn sheep.
 And, down in the plains, pronghorn antelope roam, ready to run away at over 50 miles per hour at the first sign of danger.

 Of course, with all that game comes predators to hunt them.
-Though there are few to no brown bear (grizzly bear) in the Salmon-Challis National Forest, there are other predators.
-These include gray wolves, bobcats, and even Canada lynxes.
+Though there are few to no brown bears (grizzly bears) in the Salmon-Challis National Forest, there are other predators.
+These include gray wolves, bobcats, and even Canadian lynxes.
 Coyotes hunt the lower elevations, and mountain lions keep a secretive watch over many parts of the forest.